Jaden-Nix/moc-xchain-reactive/TERMINAL_GUIDE.md

 # Terminal Feature Guide

-Your dashboard now includes an interactive terminal that allows you to run npm and hardhat commands directly from the UI.
+ dashboard  includes an interactive terminal that allows you to run npm and hardhat commands directly from the UI.

 ## Using the Terminal